marko-a87/F_J_Food_Groceries/README.md

 # Authentication

-    Allows customer to login,register and use the website.
+    Allows customer to login,register and use the website

 # Business_Logic

-    Allows cart functionality to take place, i.e add, remove and view.
+    Allows cart functionality to take place, i.e add, remove and view

 # Database